We are a leading expert in advanced air mobility demand modelling, system planning and infrastructure design.

 We use our unique demand modelling capability to verify vendor forecasts and are able to use this information to review infrastructure and business plans.

 AAM Carbon Emission Savings

-It is apparent that AAM services are going to profoundly change the way how people travel.
-This will have a tremendous impact on the environment.
-Carbo emission savings from AAM will play a vital role in leading the way for the public acceptance of AAM.
-Everyone's awareness of the importance of reducing carbon footprint would be further backed by the fact that new AAM services are a revolutionary tool to make it happen.
+It is apparent that Advanced Air Mobility (AAM) services will profoundly change the way people travel, with a tremendous potential impact on the environment.
+Carbon emissions savings from AAM will play a crucial role in garnering public acceptance as awareness of the importance of reducing carbon footprints increases.
+The introduction of AAM services will be a revolutionary step toward achieving this goal.

 Our AAM Demand Model and scheduling tool provide us with a wealth of data that can be further utilized to assess the environmental impact of any new AAM service.
 We are fully equipped and experienced to accurately assess the environmental impact of mode switching, providing not only carbon emission savings in total, but also net emission savings by mode per passenger.
 While new AAM vehicles are a 100% carbon emission free, the energy used to charge batteries still uses sources having impact on the environment.
 Our models include this impact to accurately assess the actual net/net impact of carbon emissions from switching modes on the environment.

 Revenue analysis are a vital part of any air service development activity.
 To accurately forecast fares for modes of transport that never existed before we need to accept the complexity of the task that carries a significant degree of doubt.